 Low point drain valves are used to drain the fresh water system whenever maintenance, sanitizing, or winterizing is required.
-The valves are installed in at the lowest point of the water system, thus providing a complete fresh water system evacuation.
-The valves allow draining the hot and cold water lines.
-The fresh water tank may have a separate drain valve.
+The valves are installed in at the lowest point of the water system, thus providing a complete system evacuation.
+The valves allow draining the hot and cold water lines and the fresh water tank.